 But it was too risky.
 I knew that.
 There was too much at stake.
 Too much riding on everything going smoothly.
 I needed a foolproof plan, one hundred percent.
 And that meant no one else could know what I was up to.
 After all, there were a million Margaret Maddings down in Mexico.
 Plenty to last me for the rest of my days.
 And with the money I'd soon have, I'd be able to sample each and every one of them.

 I turned the scanner on, punched in the account number, and waited as the machine whirred into action.
 On the oversized screen appeared the name, "Josephine Martinowicz."
 Below it was a scan of her signature.
 I revised the name on the file, deleted and resigned the signature line, and saved everything back into the computer.
 I ran a copy onto a new thumb drive that I slipped into my pocket.
 Now, the file read, "J. Martinowicz" with a signature that matched.
-My signature.

 Next, I made a slight altercation to her mailing address: From “Four E. Maple St., Chicago,” to “Six Playa del Real, Acapulco.”